 b.
 1993, Dallas, Texas

-In 2024, Curiel was recognized on Dwell Magazine’s Dwell 24, and in 2023, she was featured in Sight Unseen’s American Design Hot List.
-Her work has been presented in notable contexts such as This Is America at Alcova during Milan Design Week (2022) and Art In The Time Of Corona™ on Artsy (2021).
+In 2024, Curiel was named to Dwell Magazine’s Dwell 24 and in 2023 to Sight Unseen’s American Design Hot List.
+Her work has been exhibited internationally, including at This Is America at Alcova during Milan Design Week (2022) and in Art In The Time Of Corona™ on Artsy (2021).

 Monica Curiel by Paul Miller.jpg__PID:6fd3f3fd-49f8-44f1-beaf-fd888d02e492